JIMMI74/FinalProjectAuctionCompany/README.md

 open homepage and create auction;
 Each winner receives an auction winning notification with all the references also in Json format;
 in the winning link you will find a button that will take you to Goerli-Etherscan where you can see the notarized winning data and verify the transaction on the blockchain;

+preferable mac  because some elements are not responsive